CE Generations: 1st Lts. Andrew Perham and Matthew Perham

-1st Lts.
-Andrew Perham and Matthew Perham witnessed the Air Force shape their family legacy through their grandfathers, parents, and uncle.
-They currently serve as Civil Engineer Officers at Ramstein AB, Germany, and Davis-Monthan AFB, Arizona, respectively.
+Air Force Civil Engineering is woven into the Perham family fabric.
+Shaping the life of leadership and service they have come to know, 1st Lts.
+Andrew Perham and Matthew Perham currently serve as Civil Engineer Officers at Ramstein AB, Germany, and Davis-Monthan AFB, Arizona, respectively.
+The brothers both attended Clemson University where they were members of the Flying Tigers ROTC Detachment 770.

+The Perham military lineage goes back to both of their grandfathers, Sgt.
+David W. Perham and Col. Albert Ramroth, having served in the Air Force.
+And, with both parents, retired Lt.
+Col. Jeffrey Perham and Capt.
+Heidi Perham, and an uncle, retired Col. Charlie Perham, also served as CE officers in the Air Force, it was only a matter of time before both younger Perham’s followed in their footsteps.

+“It is very common for officers to be placed in unique and challenging positions.
+However, it is extremely uncommon to have an entire family with relevant experience that we can turn to for mentorship and guidance,” Matthew said.

 |Date Taken: